Esom/platespace/README.md

 #### Amazon Web Service configuration

-Find your keypair information in `Web/temp-key-aws.txt` Your pre-created bucket for this tutorial is named `platespace-demo`

-For today we've provided you a keypair and a bucket for your images.
-If you were to create this on your own you would:
+The application uploads images to an S3 bucket so you will an AWS account if you want to add an image while adding or updating a restaurant review.

-* Sign in to your AWS account
+* Sign in (or sign up) to your AWS account at [https://aws.amazon.com](https://aws.amazon.com).
 * Navigate to the IAM->Users section
 * Add a user (for instance `s3.stitchuser`) with `Programmatic access` as the access type
 * Press `Next:Permissions`, select `Attach existing policies directly` and select the `AmazonS3FullAccess`  policy